erinb131/PearlHacks-21/README.md

 # CovidCarolina

 A retro-themed app modelled after ConnectCarolina but offers much more!
-CovidCarolina has several features for the remote student, including:
+CovidCarolina has several features for the remote student to survive college during the pandemic, including:

 - Mental health support
 - Easy course grade calculator